Kholay47/Reliance-sales-Analysis-Dashboard-/README.md

 # Reliance Smart sales analysis

-I have developed a comprehensive project using PowerBI, creating a dashboard and tables and matrix to analyze the data.
+I have developed a comprehensive project using PowerBI, creating a dashboard to analyze the data.

 ## Project Objective